-One Credit, Half Block Grades 9, 10, 11, 12
+One Credit, Half Block Gra

-Prerequisite: Prior Musical Experience and/or Teacher Recommendation Music Theory is an introductory study of the structure and fundamentals of music.
-It is an elective course planned for any student desiring a more thorough understanding of music based upon knowledge of the teaching and skills involved in its structure.
-The source is conducted in a laboratory memory with techniques and skills involved in its structure.
-The course is conducted in a laboratory manner with emphasis on writing, analysis, and ear-training.
+Prerequisite: Prior Musical Experience and Teacher Recommendation Music Theory is an introductory study of the structure and fundamentals of music.
+It is an elective course planned for any student desiring a more thorough understanding of music based upon knowledge of the techniques and skills involved in its structure.
+The course is conducted in a laboratory manner with emphasis on writing and analysis.
 Theoretical problems are explained as students encounter them and creative work is encouraged.
 Students who participate in this course should acquire the necessary skills for effective musical expression.

-Jazz Techniques (5420) One Credit, Half Block Grades 10, 11, 12 Prerequisites: Music Theory.
+Jazz Techniques (5420) One Credit, Half Block Grades 9,10, 11, 12 Prerequisites: Music Theory.
 Students should be familiar with all twelve major scales on their instrument with six to seven of these memorized.